-The Convict Women's Press Inc. was formed in 2010 as a not-for-profit book publishing association.
-CWP publish books about female convicts, particularly those written by members of the Female Convicts Research Centre Inc.
+Convict Women's Press Inc. (CWP) is a sister organisation to the Female Convicts Research Centre (FCRC).
+It was formed in 2010 as a not-for-profit book publishing association as an initiative of the FCRC.
+CWP publish books about female convicts transported to colonial Australia, particularly those written by members of the Female Convicts Research Centre Inc.

 Convict Women's Press Inc

 South Hobart Tas 7004

 Convict Women's Press Inc. can be contacted at [email protected]